-This course complements our already highly successful and expanding portfolio of IAPT programmes: the Doctorate in Clinical Psychology and the MSc Psychological Therapies.
+This course complements our already highly successful and expanding portfolio of IAPT programmes.
 We also have a firm commitment to evidence-based clinical practice and as such we endeavour to ensure all of our training programmes are firmly embedded within current research.

 Teaching consists of 10 taught days and 10 supervision sessions all delivered online.

 This will include core modules laying foundations for collaborative systemic practice, developing knowledge and skills for holding family and network meetings.
 It will also cover specialist knowledge focusing on psychoeducational, behavioural, cognitive behavioural, solution-focused and systemic work with families within serious mental health contexts within NICE guidelines.

 - attending lectures and workshops remotely

 Assessments include completion of a Family Interventions knowledge/skills self-assessment at the beginning and end of the course.
 Students also complete a reflective practice portfolio, a taped session and a written essay.
 The six-month supervision period will also include preparation and reflection on the helpful aspects of supervision.